Carbosulcis coal mine

-The Carbosulcis Coal Mine is a coal mine located in Sardinia.
+The Carbosulcis Coal Mine (or Nuraxi Figus) is a coal mine located in Sardinia, Italy.
 The mine has coal reserves amounting to 2.5 billion tonnes of sub-bituminous coal, one of the largest coal reserves in Europe and the world.
 The mine closed its coal production activities in 2018, following a negotiation with the European Commission concerning state aid to the mine.
 Its annual production capacity in 2012 amounted in 1.5 million tonnes.
+In 2024, the mine owner agreed to use the mine for a pumped hydro energy storage project beginning in 2026.